CSALabsAutomation/azure-purview-labs/steps/03_registering-and-scanning-an-on-premises-sql-server-instance/documentation.md

 9. Fill in required information i.e., Name and Value then click on Create

 Note: Value Should have Same Password which you want to connect to On-Prem SQL server.
-So, enter password as Password@123
+So, enter password (Note - Generated while deploying ARM template).

 ![create_secret](./assets/43_create_secret.jpg "create secret")